-In a post hoc change from protocol, we have presented a summary of findings tables for each comparison in the review (Summary of findings for the main comparison; Summary of findings 2).
+In a post hoc change from protocol, we have presented a summary of findings tables for each comparison in the review (Summary of findings table 1; Summary of findings table 2).

 The following outcomes were reported in the tables (chosen based on relevance to clinicians and consumers): overall bleeding events; annualised bleeding rate; target joint bleeding rate; AJBR; quality of life; safety of the bypassing agents.